meshtastic/firmware/docs/faq.md

 In addition to aliexpress, banggood.com usually has stock and faster shipping, or Amazon.
 If buying a TTGO, make sure to buy a version that includes the OLED screen - this project doesn't require the screen, but we use it if is installed.

+@claesg has added links to various 3D printable cases, you can see them at (www.meshtastic.org).

 ## Q: Does this project use patented algorithms?

 (Kindly borrowed from the geeks at [ffmpeg](http://ffmpeg.org/legal.html))